 It’s useful to develop a peer group, of others trying to break into the industry.
 You’re more likely to get ‘in’ to the industry if you can find someone who is already working in the industry who can recommend you for work.
 These contacts can be made anywhere, from working as an usher to working in a hire company warehouse - it all comes down to how you present yourself.

 Places to look for contacts include:

-- Fringe Theatres often can't afford to pay much for a sound designer but you'll get to meet a lot of people, and can be a useful way to build up design credits.
+- Fringe Theatres - Often they can't afford to pay much for a sound designer but you'll get to meet a lot of people, and can be a useful way to build up design credits.

 - Go to the theatre - press night parties offer good opportunities to meet people.
 But avoid hassling or stalking potential employers as that never goes down well.

-My first jobs came from going to a fringe theatre and asking to leave my business card on the office notice board - I got 14 fringe design jobs out of that alone, admittedly for next to no money!
+My first jobs came from going to a fringe theatre and asking to leave my business card on the office notice board - I got 14 fringe design jobs out of that alone, admittedly for next to no money.
 I spent 2 years working full-time in an office outside the theatre industry (in acoustics which has proved handy) to pay the rent whilst i did fringe designs.
 Then I did lots of technical jobs, operating shows, doing fit-ups, etc, to make contacts and to sell myself as a sound designer to industry people.
 It took about 5 years to get enough of a reputation to get jobs consistently so that I could design full-time.

 When the phone rings:

 - Who are you talking to?
 A Director, a Producer or a Production Manager?

 - Show interest but never commit to anything during the first call: ('Sorry I haven't got my diary to hand at the moment, but can I take down the dates, show info, the fee and I'll get back to you when I can look in my diary')